buhrmi/inertiax/README.md

 ### `<Frame>` component

 The `<Frame>` component allows you to embed an Inertia page within another Inertia page, complete with its own navigation.
-This is useful for modals, slideovers, [navstacks](https://github.com/buhrmi/gladi2/tree/master/app/frontend/lib/navstack), etc.
+This is useful for modals, wizards, sidebars, etc.

 #### Usage